cuba/PiuPiu/README.md

 ### Unwrapping `Data`

-This will unwrap the data object for you or throw a ResponseError if it not there.
+This will unwrap the data object for you or throw a `ResponseError.unexpectedEmptyResponse` if it not there.
 This is convenient so that you don't have to deal with those pesky optionals.

 ```swift
 dispatcher.dataFuture(from: request).response { response in